 On 20 August, the Turks brought up another larger siege engine reinforced at the base with earth and stone work.
 The Knights of St. John stormed the tower in a surprise sortie and swept up the laddered floors eliminating the Janissaries in a matter of minutes.
 They then turned this siege engine into an additional fighting platform to defend their walls.
 The two Turkish cannon on it poured fire into the dismayed Muslims.

 At this point Mustapha learned that a large supply ship from North Africa to replenish their dwindling supplies of ammunition and food had been captured by a Christian galley.
 Despondency swept the Turkish camp.
 They were now running so short of gunpowder that they had to suspend the bombardment.
 Thousands of Turks were laid low with sickness.
-Even water and food was in short supply for the attackers.
+Even water and food were in short supply for the attackers.
 Mustapha determined to capture the capital Mdina and use it as his winter quarters.

 Anticipating the Turkish intentions, the governor of Mdina dressed the civilians in soldiers’ uniforms and had them patrol the ramparts along with the garrison.
-All available cannon were brought to the side to which the Turkish assault would approach.
+All available cannon was brought to the side to which the Turkish assault would approach.
 As the Muslims toiled up the long slopes to the city, they were shocked to see the walls bristling with cannon and armed men.
 As they came within range the cannon opened fire.
 The dismayed Turks halted and turned back: "It is another impregnable position!
 Another St. Elmo!"

 Depression in the Turkish Camps

 The Turks launched another attack on St. Angelo and St. Michael on 1 September, but their men were, by now, so drained and disheartened, reduced in numbers and enfeebled by fever and dysentery that the attack failed almost before it had begun.
 "It is not the will of Allah that we shall become masters of Malta." was the general consensus.